 Why you should keep an eye on 3DS 2.2 readiness

 For most of the countries within the European Economic Area (EEA), the enforcement date for PSD2 and Strong Customer Authentication is right behind the corner.
-There has been a lot of talking during the past two years about PSD2 enforcement and its impact on the payment industry.
+There has been a lot of talking during the past two years about PSD2 enforcement, 3D Secure 2 and its impact on the payment industry.

 As a solution, the new authentication protocol 3D Secure 2 has been brought up with numerous new features and authentication possibilities depending on the protocol version (2.1 and 2.2).
 There are big differences between the two versions as the 2.1 does not support important features such as PSD2 acquirer exemptions but only allows issuers to apply exemptions such as Transaction Risk Analysis and Low Value Payments on their side.
 Mastercard has brought up to the market a version called 2.1+ allowing with a message extension merchants to request exemptions via their payment service providers.

-As EMV 3DS adoption is slowly increasing among issuers (around 87% in August 2020 according to Visa) and is expected to be close to completion by now, EMV 3DS volumes are slowly growing and performance is improving with issuers challenging less and less transactions month after month ( around 80% of transactions are currently risk based authenticated by issuers).
+As 3D Secure 2 adoption is slowly increasing among issuers (around 87% in August 2020 according to Visa) and is expected to be close to completion by now, EMV 3DS volumes are slowly growing and performance is improving with issuers challenging less and fewer transactions month after month ( around 80% of transactions are currently risk-based authenticated by issuers).
 This significantly improves the consumer check out experience as the old 3DS1 protocol is challenging every single transaction which requires an action from the cardholder to authenticate.

 What is a 3DS server and why is it important for Payment Service Providers and PSD2 exemptions?